- Study at Deakin

 This course has been adapted to meet new national and international standards in early childhood education, and includes a primary teaching component, allowing students to teach children up to age 8 years.
 Offered in flexible study modes, the course is completed over 4 years, or can be fast-tracked by studying under Deakin's three trimester system, enabling completion in 9 trimesters.

-Enrolment in Deakin's Bachelor of Early Childhood Education (E330) is available for the first time to Year 12 applicants.
-Applications are now open via the Deakin Applicant Portal for the 2013 course intake.
+Enrolment in Deakin's Bachelor of Early Childhood Education (E330) is available for the first time to Year 12 applicants in 2013.

 This new unique offering on the Geelong Waurn Ponds campus prepares Bachelor of Health and Physical Education students for a career in physical education teaching in secondary schools.
 Students undertake theory and practice in the study of education, discipline studies, curriculum studies and in the specialised teaching method of health and physical education.
 In addition, students will study a second teaching method of their choice from a selected range of discipline studies offered by the Faculty of Health, the Faculty of Science and Technology or the Faculty of Arts and Education.